1 year fixed rate bonds

 How to choose the best 1 year bond for you

 • How long can I afford to lock away my money?
 Most fixed rate bonds only allow you to access your money at the end of your fixed term.
-Make sure you’ve worked through your budget plan
+Make sure you’ve worked through your budget plan.

 • Is the interest rate going to give me what I want?
-One of the advantages of fixed bonds is that you can calculate the amount of interest you’ll earn and whether you’ll hit your savings target before you even open the account.
+One of the advantages of fixed bonds is that you can calculate the amount of interest you’ll earn, and whether you’ll hit your savings target before you even open the account.

 • Do I have enough money to open a fixed rate bond?
-You need a lump-sum to open a fixed rate bond, typically £1,000 or more, depending on the account you choose.
+You need a lump sum to open a fixed rate bond, typically £1,000 or more, depending on the account you choose.

 • Does the interest payment method work for me?
-Depending on the fixed-rate bond you choose, your bank may pay interest monthly or in a lump sum at the end of your fixed term.
+Depending on the fixed rate bond you choose, your bank may pay interest monthly or in a lump sum at the end of your fixed term.

-What happens when the term of my 1 year fixed rate bond ends?
+What happens when the term of my 12 month fixed rate bond ends?

 When you reach the end of your 1 year term, you have a couple of choices.
 You can either withdraw your original lump sum and any interest you’ve earned and close the account, or you can move your savings to another account.